Loki-it/Site-Blocker/README.md

-# Site Blocker - A Privacy-Focused Website Blocker Extension
+# Site Blocker - A Privacy-Focused Website Blocker

 **Site Blocker** is a minimalist, privacy-first browser extension that helps you block distracting or unwanted websites without giving up control over your data.